We ended the series of events for this year with a laughter filled Tamil storytelling session conducted by performance storyteller Vikram Sridhar.

-On popular demand walked along the shores of Elliots beach, Chennai with author Yuvan Aves getting a glimpse into some of the things from his book Shorewalk.
+Beach walk with Yuvan Aves! - Back on popular demand, in this beach walk with author Yuvan Aves we got a glimpse into some of the things from his book Shorewalk.

 Educators, teachers, librarians and parents joined library consultant and trainer JoAnne Saldanha as she shared how diving into a book is just the beginning and how we can explore and discover all possible treasures that are hidden within.

 Scuttling ghost crabs, migrating butterflies, shell spotting and Beach Bingo...
 Beach-walking with Yuvan Aves was whale of a time as we launched his book Shorewalk!

 Fest-ing in-person – woohoo!
 Author illustrator Nancy Raj led a wonderful art session for children putting a creative twist to monograms of their initials.
 Followed by this was an energetic and immersive storytelling session by Vikram Sridhar.

 Everyone’s much loved storyteller Janaki Sabesh told the story of Bumoni from Assam, Basava from Karnataka and our elefriend Gajapati Kulapati.
 The children enjoyed looking at books and finding pictures during the session.